-I have grown quite accustomed to the Secret of Sahara scent so although I prefer my skincare to be fragrance free, I am so used to this particular range that it no longer bothers me.
-It is quite a strong scent so I would advise those with fragrance irritation should at least patch test this before using.
+I have grown quite accustomed to the Secret of Sahara scent so although I prefer my skincare to be fragrance free, I’m so used to this particular range that it no longer bothers me.
+It’s quite a strong scent so I’d advise those with fragrance irritation to patch test this before using.

-Although many argue that physical exfoliants, particularly those with walnut shell, are responsible for micro tears and abrasions in the skin, I really enjoy their effects.
+Although many argue that physical exfoliants, particularly those with walnut shell, are responsible for micro tears and abrasions in the skin, I think the way you use them can encourage or prevent such outcomes.
 You’re not meant to scrub with vigor when using them.
 The freshness, brightness and smoothness they achieve when used in a gentle manner is quite addictive.
 This product is no exception, successfully delivering on its claims.

 |Successfully sloughs dead skin cells||Only available online in Australia|

 |Leaves skin bright and fresh looking||Strong fragrance|

 |Doesn’t dry the skin||Contains walnut shell powder, a somewhat controversial physical exfoliant|

 |Suitable for all skin types|

 Style Korean website

 Ingredient Spotlight: Prickly Pear Seed Oil MŪN Skin Care